4 Ways To Up Your Mood When The Weather Is Down

 Oxytocin | Aka the “love hormone” that decreases stress and anxiety levels.

-You have the liberty to stimulate all of these chemicals daily; if you can't stimulate everything, at all cost, aim to get a dose of at least one of them.
+You have the liberty to stimulate all of these chemicals daily; if you can’t stimulate everything, at all costs, aim to get a dose of at least one of them.

-There are a broad spectrum of light therapies:
+There is a broad spectrum of light therapies:

 Sunlamps | Improves Vitamin D absorption and increase overall energy levels